Major Arcana

 Definition

 The twenty-two Major Arcana — les vingt-deux Arcanes Majeurs du Tarot — constitute the trump sequence of the Tarot deck, numbered I through XXI with one unnumbered card (Le Mat, the Fool).
 The word arcanum is decisive.
 Tomberg draws a hard distinction in Letter I of Meditations on the Tarot (LIB-0084): a secret is something hidden by human will, recoverable through disclosure.
 An arcanum is something else entirely — "that which it is necessary to 'know' in order to be fruitful in a given domain of spiritual life."
-An arcanum functions as a ferment, an enzyme.
+A ferment.
+An enzyme.
 Its presence in consciousness changes what consciousness can do.
-It cannot be told; it must be activated through sustained contemplative attention.
+You cannot be told an arcanum.
+You activate it through sustained contemplative attention, or it remains inert.

-The Major Arcana are the bearers of these ferments.
-They are "authentic symbols" — not allegories (figurative representations of abstract notions) and not secrets (things hidden by human will).
-They are "magic, mental, psychic and moral operations" that awaken new notions, ideas, sentiments, and aspirations.
-They communicate their content to the recipient "if the mentality and morality of the recipient is ready."
-The modern mind has no clean category for this kind of object: a symbolic operation that works on consciousness by being contemplated.
+The Major Arcana bear these ferments.
+They are "authentic symbols" — not allegories, not secrets.
+Tomberg is precise: they are "magic, mental, psychic and moral operations" that awaken new notions, ideas, sentiments, and aspirations, communicating their content "if the mentality and morality of the recipient is ready."
+The modern mind has no clean category for this kind of object.
+A symbolic operation that works on consciousness by being contemplated — the concept sits outside every available taxonomy.

 The 22-card sequence forms, in Tomberg's account, "a complete, entire, invaluable school of meditation, study, and spiritual effort — a masterly school in the art of learning."
-Mebes (FIG-0126) treats the same sequence differently but with equal seriousness: each Arcanum organizes an entire domain of esoteric knowledge — numerology, astrology, alchemy, Kabbalah — making the 22 cards an encyclopedic key to the Western occult tradition.
-Together, these two interpretive frameworks constitute the richest body of sustained philosophical engagement with a symbolic system that the Western initiatory tradition produced.
+Reading Tomberg, you inhabit this claim — his Letters are discursive, meditative, deliberately slow, a man thinking aloud at a desk, circling each Arcanum until it yields.
+Mebes (FIG-0126) treats the same sequence with equal seriousness but opposite temperament: schematic, almost diagrammatic, each Arcanum organizing an entire domain of esoteric knowledge — numerology, astrology, alchemy, Kabbalah — in lessons arranged by ternary logic.
+Pick up his Course and you encounter not contemplation but classification, relentless and architectonic.
+Together, these two frameworks constitute the richest sustained philosophical engagement with a symbolic system the Western initiatory tradition produced.

 Tradition by Tradition